St. Peter Family

 when appropriate, and taking notes on each patient.
 The stress

-and distress of suffering from a chronic illness is a frequent topic
+and distress of suffering from a chronic illness was a frequent topic

 of discussion.
-Patients support and encourage each other while
+Patients supported and encouraged each other while

-the providers facilitate discussion of stress management and
+the providers facilitated discussion of stress management and

 healthy coping strategies.
-The open office visits are
+The open office visits were

 supplemental to the traditional individual or mini-group